OpenDMA/opendma-spec/OpenDMA-Spec.md

 2. The `opendma:Aspects` property must contain an empty set
 3. The `opendma:SuperClass` property must either contain `null` or a reference to a valid aspect object
 4. The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all valid class objects and valid aspect objects in a context.
+5. The `opendma:Class` property must contain a reference to an object that is an instance of the class class object (§8.2)

 > Conclusion:
 > Constraint 3 in this list guarantees that the graph created by following the `opendma:SuperClass` references is loop free.